MrEbabi/Woocommerce-Stock-Report/README.md

 - Checkboxes for multiple selection to apply a change (stock, regular price or sale price)
 - Percentage entry for regular price and sale price
 - Hide/Show Product

-Plugin To-Do:

-- Text strings must be escaped. ++
-- Comments in English. ++
-- Sanitize all POST and GET data. ++
-- Text strings must be translatable.

-Bug:

-- When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert (done).
+- Remember the form selection after submit

 Release:

 - Source code turn into plugin (done).
-- First release of plugin will be published on codecanyon soon.
+- First release of plugin will be published on Wordpress soon.